 - Both the Office of Student Engagement and the Community Impact office at Columbia are excellent places to begin exploring opportunities to contribute to your community.

 - Did you know that Columbia has 214 research centers and institutes?
-Students also frequently find research opportunities through their academic department and professors.
+Students also frequently find research opportunities through their academic departments and professors.

-- Fall 2017 Financial Aid requirement: must have a 2017-2018 Columbia Grant AND Fall Student Employment or Federal Work Study
+- Fall 2021 Financial Aid requirement: must have a 2021-2022 Columbia Grant AND Fall Student Employment or Federal Work-Study

-- Spring 2018 Financial Aid requirement: must have a 2017-2018 Columbia Grant AND Spring Student Employment or Federal Work Study
+Spring 2022 Financial Aid requirement: must have a 2021-2022 Columbia Grant AND Spring Student Employment or Federal Work-Study

 The following ﬁnancial aid recipients are not eligible to apply for WEP funding:

-- Resident Advisers (RA) serving for the 2017-2018 Fall and Spring semesters are ineligible for the WEP program since their student contribution and in-school work expectations will already be replaced by a Resident Adviser Grant.
+- Resident Advisers (RA) serving for the 2021-2022 Fall and Spring semesters are ineligible for the WEP since their student contribution and in-school work expectations will already be replaced by a Resident Adviser Grant.

-The following opportunities are not eligible for WEP:
+The following opportunities are not eligible for the work exemption program: